mmirthula02/AI-Personal-Voice-assistant-using-Python/README.md

 ![AI FINAL](https://user-images.githubusercontent.com/51138087/93668051-f7c4af00-fa3e-11ea-9b17-5913e954795f.png)

-G-One is an AI personal voice assistant service built using Pychram.
-It can understand human speech and perform basic task designed by the client.
+G-One is an AI personal voice commanding assistant service built using Pychram.
+It can recognize human speech and interpret to perform basic task designed by the client.

 When the user specify the appropriate trigger words , The G-One gets activated and executes the user commands.